code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 For our `Greeting` resource we will create a `GreetingRepositoryImpl` which extends the `ResourceRepositoryBase` implementation of the `ResourceRepositoryV2` repository interface.
 The [ResourceRepositoryBase](https://github.com/katharsis-project/katharsis-framework/blob/master/katharsis-core/src/main/java/io/katharsis/repository/ResourceRepositoryBase.java) is a base class that takes care of some boiler-plate code like for example implementing `findOne()` with `findAll()`.

-> Note that only `findAll()` needs to be implemented to have a working read-only repository.
+> Note that when extending the `ResourceRepositoryBase` only `findAll()` needs to be implemented to have a working read-only repository.

-In this example we will store the greeting resources in a simple `HashMap` and add a "Hello World" greeting as a resource via the constructor.
+In this example we will store the greeting resources in a simple `HashMap` and add a "Hello World!" greeting as a resource via the constructor.

 Katharsis passes JSON API query parameters to repositories through a `QuerySpec` parameter.
 The implementation of the `findAll()` uses the `apply()` method which evaluates the querySpec against the provided list and returns the result.